DeveloperMonirBD/library-management-system-client/README.md

-### Assignment Category: 003
+### Assignment Category: 08

-# Lingo Bingo : A Vocabulary Learning Application
+# Library Management System : A Library Management Application

-# Vocabulary Pronunciation

 ## Overview

-Vocabulary Pronunciation is a web application designed to enhance language learning by providing users with the ability to hear the pronunciation of vocabulary words.
-Users can click on vocabulary cards to listen to the pronunciation and view additional information about each word.
-This project utilizes the Web Speech API for text-to-speech functionality.
+A well-renowned school requires the development of a Library Management System, accessible via a website.
+The system should allow the addition and categorization of books in their collection, with the ability to update book information.
+It should also support tracking of borrowed and returned books, ensuring efficient management of all transactions.
+The website should offer a user-friendly interface for users, facilitating smooth operations and easy access to the library's resources.

 ## Features

--   **Interactive Vocabulary Cards**: Click on vocabulary cards to hear the pronunciation.
--   **Language Support**: Currently supports Spanish pronunciation (requires Spanish language pack).
--   **Detailed Vocabulary Information**: Provides pronunciation, meaning, part of speech, usage, and examples.
+-   \*\*Book Addition and Categorization: Easily add new books and categorize them.
+-   \*\*User-Friendly Interface: Intuitive and responsive design for a smooth user experience.
+-   \*\*Secure Authentication: Email and password-based authentication with social login options.
 -   **Responsive Design**: Mobile-friendly interface using Tailwind CSS for styling.

 ## Technologies Used